-Tawanda Maswanhise has been the clear attacking reference point with 22 goals, supported by Emmanuel Longelo on nine and Elijah Just and Apostolos Stamatelopoulos on seven each.
-Motherwell have not been especially fast starters, scoring first inside 20 minutes in five of 17 league matches, but they have enough scoring spread to make them awkward.
+Tawanda Maswanhise has been the clear attacking reference point with 22 goals, backed by Emmanuel Longelo on nine and a spread of support from Elijah Just, Apostolos Stamatelopoulos and Elliot Watt.
+Motherwell have also struck first inside 20 minutes in five of 17 league matches, so they are not a side to be allowed a comfortable opening.

 📈 Key stats and insights